Arbutus menziesii: Uses

 The berries are considered unpalatable and may be harmful if consumed by people or pets.
 According to legend, Native Americans ate the berries raw and cooked, but because the berries have a high tannin content and are thus astringent, they more often chewed them or made them into a cider.
 Overeating causes cramps.
 Native Americans also use the berries to make necklaces and other decorations, and as bait for fishing (as did the Karuk people to catch steelhead).
 The bark was often made into tea to be drunk for supposed medicinal purposes.

 Early Californian settlers may have used charcoal from the species to make gunpowder.

-The wood is durable and has a warm color after finishing, so it has become more popular as a flooring material, especially in the Pacific Northwest.
-An attractive veneer can also be made from the wood.
+The wood is non-durable to perishable, and has a warm color after finishing, so it has become more popular as a flooring material, especially in the Pacific Northwest.
+An attractive veneer, named as Madrona burl, can also be made from the wood or the root, commercially also called as arbutus, madrone or Pacific madrone.

 However, because large pieces of madrona lumber warp severely and unpredictably during the drying process, they are not used much.
-Madrone is burned for firewood, though, since it is a very hard and dense wood that burns long and hot, surpassing even oak in this regard.
+Madrone is burned for firewood, though, since it is a very hard and dense wood that burns long.
 The W̱SÁNEĆ people of British Columbia have a prohibition against burning arbutus due to its salvific role in their creation myths; an arbutus anchored their canoes to the world during the deluge.